 Volkswagen Eos Review

-The 2014 Volkswagen Eos woos reviewers with its nifty retractable hardtop and upscale interior, but it also lacks the athletic handling of other convertibles in the class.
+The 2014 Volkswagen Eos woos automotive journalists with its nifty retractable hardtop and upscale interior, but it also lacks the athletic handling of other convertibles in the class.

 - "The 2014 Volkswagen Eos is not an enthusiast's dream, but it's a solid value if you're in the market for a convertible with a real back seat.
 Although the Eos may be more expensive than other competing soft-top convertibles, it is priced competitively with more upscale hardtops without giving up much luxury." -- Automobile Magazine